Journey to the West: The Guadalcanal Coastal Walk

 While Nid was in Auki last weekend for a week-long business trip, I spent the weekend with seven friends hiking the two-day Guadalcanal Coastal hike.

 Stanley has mad bush skills.
 He can survive in the bush with nothing but a bush knife and his sense of smell, and finds his betel nut by following the stars and the shape of the moon.
-As the Coastal Walk traverses through Stanley’s wantok lands, Stanley is the best guide to take to avoid any trespassing issues (unlike this hike).
+As the Coastal Walk traverses through Stanley’s wantok lands, Stanley is one of the best guides to take to avoid any trespassing issues (unlike this hike).

 As a side note, Stanley is currently seeking an adventurous Māori wāhine, so all you sisters out there who like grizzled men with outside skills and tales of bold escapades, hit my Bro up on +677 774 29305 (the number is the same if you just want to go on a hike).